-1. Use various geographic tools and sources to answer questions about the geography of the United States Evidence Outcomes 21st Century Skills and Readiness Competencies a.
-Answer questions about regions of the United States using various types of maps b.
-Use geographic tools to identify, locate, and describe places and regions in the United States and suggest reasons for their location c.
-Locate resources in the United States and describe the influence of access on the development of local Inquiry Questions: How can various types of maps and other geographic tools communicate geographic information incorrectly?
+1. Use various geographic tools and sources to answer questions about the geography of the United States

+United States Evidence Outcomes 21 st Century Skills and Readiness Competencies Students can: a.
+Answer questions about regions of the United States using various types of maps (DOK 1-2) b.
+Use geographic tools to identify, locate, and describe places and regions in the United States and suggest reasons for their location (DOK 1-3) c.
+Locate resources in the United States and describe the influence of access on the development of local and regional communities (DOK 1-3) Inquiry Questions: How can various types of maps and other geographic tools communicate geographic information incorrectly?
 How do you think differently about data when it is displayed spatially?
 How and why do we label places?
-How have places and regions in the United States been influenced by the physical geography of North America over time? and regional communities Relevance and Application: 1.
-Geographic tools are used to locate places and identify resources, physical features, regions, and populations.
-2. People and organizations decided on specific locations for operations based on geographic information.
-3. Technologies enhance the ability to locate and analyze maps to answer questions.
+How have places and regions in the United States been influenced by the physical geography of North America over time?
+Relevance and Application: Geographic tools are used to locate places and identify resources, physical features, regions, and populations.
+People and organizations decided on specific locations for operations based on geographic information.
+Technologies enhance the ability to locate and analyze maps to answer questions.
 For example, historians use maps to help recreate settings of historical events, and individuals use maps to learn about different geographic areas.
-Extended Evidence Outcomes Spatial thinkers recognize that information can be extrapolated from geographic tools.
+Nature of Geography: Spatial thinkers recognize that information can be extrapolated from geographic tools.
 Spatial thinkers evaluate what data and geographic tools are needed to answer specific questions.
-Extended Readiness Competencies With appropriate supports, students can: Content based access skills: I. Identify the boundaries of the United States on a map of North America II.
-Locate personally relevant states on a map of the United States 1.
-Accessing technology related to maps